Alba Party: 2021 Scottish Parliament election

 The party announced plans to stand at least four candidates for the list vote in every region in the 2021 Scottish Parliament election.
-Intended candidates included Salmond standing for the North East Scotland region as well as former SNP members Chris McEleny standing for the West Scotland region, Eva Comrie for the Mid Scotland and Fife region (for which she was previously the SNP candidate), and Cynthia Guthrie for the South Scotland region.
-Caroline McAllister, the SNP's women's convener and depute leader of West Dunbartonshire council, joined the party and was announced as a candidate in the West Scotland region.
+Intended candidates included Salmond standing for the North East Scotland region as well as former SNP members Chris McEleny standing for the West Scotland region, Eva Comrie for the Mid Scotland and Fife region and Cynthia Guthrie for the South Scotland region.
+Caroline McAllister, the SNP's women's convener and deputy leader of West Dunbartonshire council, joined the party and was announced as a candidate in the West Scotland region.
 The party endorsed voting for the SNP in the constituency vote while voting for the Alba Party for the list vote, to ensure more pro-independence MSPs are elected.

 On 26 March 2021, the Leader of Action for Independence, former SNP MSP Dave Thompson, stated that the party would be standing down all their candidates to support Alba.
 Tommy Sheridan who had been seeking election as part of Action for Independence, joined the Alba Party on 28 March.
 On 29 March, former professional boxer Alex Arthur was announced as a list candidate, whilst former SNP MPs George Kerevan and Tasmina Ahmed-Sheikh and former MSP Jim Eadie joined later that day.

 The party failed to win any seats in the election, after attracting only 1.7% of the vote.
-It received 44,000 votes which was enough proportionally to win two or three seats, but its support was spread across multiple regions, with no concentration large enough to produce a seat.
+It received 44,000 votes, which was enough proportionally to win two or three seats, but its support was spread across multiple regions, with no concentration large enough to produce a seat.
 Salmond said that the party's results were "creditable" given its recent founding.
-Some commentators argued that Alba had benefitted Sturgeon individually by removing some of her most vocal internal party critics from the political scene.
+According to Neville Kirk, some observers attributed Alba's poor performance to Salmond being "out of touch with the younger, greener and feminist activists attracted in large numbers to the independence cause", and to his "seemingly unapologetic behaviour towards his female staff complainants".
+Some commentators also argued that Alba had benefitted Sturgeon individually by removing some of her most vocal internal party critics from the political scene.

 A few months after the election, on 28 June 2021, the Electoral Commission rejected all seven of Alba's official descriptions.
 In a round-up of recent decisions, the Commission said all seven proposed ballot paper slogans failed to "meet the requirements of a description".